FAQs for Administrators

 Environmental Health and Safety administers the process for reporting accidents and injuries.
 It is your responsibility as the administrator for your department to ensure the Accident/Injury Report form is completed in a timely manner and submitted to the Department of Health and Safety for processing.
 Upon notification from the Deparment of Health and Safety, the Department of Human Resources will complete the necessary documentation for Workplace NL.
 The Department of Human Resources will then be notified of approved claims and those resulting in time missed from work for an employee will be processed accordingly.

-Benefits-eligible employees are given a copy of the Employee Benefits Guide when they meet with an HR consultant upon hire, and are made aware of the LTD guidelines at this time.
+Benefits-eligible employees are given a copy of the 2022 Employee Group Benefits Guide when they meet with an HR consultant upon hire, and are made aware of the LTD guidelines at this time.
 It is good practice however for you as the department administrator to remind them of these guidelines when they enter a period of illness that you suspect may become long term.
 You are the first person to know when one of your employees is approaching a period of potentially long term illness.
 Be pro-active and let us know that this person may need us to correspond with them about the LTD application process.
 Typically, an employee will no longer be paid once they have reached the 61st calendar day of absence due to illness.
 To avoid potential overpayment, It is important that we start the process sooner rather than later.
 The Department of Human Resources will issue an LTD application package with a letter of explanation to the affected employee as soon as we become aware of potential eligibility (normally triggered when the employee has been off work for two or more consecutive weeks due to illness).
 If you are notified of a sudden illness or injury and you suspect the employee may be a candidate for long term benefits, you should let us know immediately.
 It is important that you provide us with all relevant information in terms of the employee’s absence and/or return to work.
 A very important part of this process is to ensure you have updated Banner HR with employee leave data in a timely manner, and that you have authorized the updates – our reports only reflect authorized entries.
 Contact us for more information or to provide information related to potential LTD action.
 Questions relative to an employee’s absence or return to work plan should be directed to your HR advisor or manager.